 This one word is arguably the most important aspect of pentesting, but can be the hardest to master.

 Do not simply run scans and move on.
 Take time to thoroughly review output and understand its implication.

 Enumeration is a cyclical approach.
 You will need to expand your search after each new access or new information you obtain.

-Pro Tip: More you do proper enumeration, easier becomes to find proverbial “needle in haystack”.
+Pro Tip: The more you do proper enumeration, the easier it becomes to find proverbial “needle in haystack”.